The $\kappa$-nullity of Riemannian manifolds and their splitting tensors: Introduction

 \subsection{Results with $\kappa=0$}

 The $3$-dimensional case of the following theorem is proved in~\cite[Thm.~3]{aazami-thompson}, and a simple proof in the case of arbitrary dimension is sketched in~\cite[Remark, p.~1324]{FZ}.
-For the sake of convenience, we provide an alternative, and as well simple, argument in subsection~\ref{sec:kappa0}.
+For the convenience of the reader, we provide an alternate, and as well simple, argument in subsection~\ref{sec:kappa0}.

 \begin{thm} Let $M$ be a simply-connected complete Riemannian $n$-manifold with maximal $0$-conullity~$2$.
 Assume the scalar curvature function~$s$ is positive and bounded away from zero.
 Then $M$ splits as the Riemannian product $\R^{n-2}\times\Sigma$, where $\Sigma$ is diffeomorphic to the $2$-sphere. \end{thm}